 Fig.1.
 Oak lined interior drawer.

 Fig. 2.
-Drawers and central compartment installed.
+Drawers and tabernacle installed.

 Fig. 3.
 Spring catch release hole and letter boxes.